pippinbarr/cart253/outline.md

 ### Office hours

-The instructor will be live on Discord for extra hours during the week explicitly to support students with questions about programming topics, activities, exercises, projects, and anything else of relevance.
+The instructors will be live on Discord for extra hours during the week explicitly to support students with questions about programming topics, activities, exercises, projects, and anything else of relevance.

 ## Expected skills